Melbourne's alternative and creative thinkers have found a home in Fitzroy.

 By Ellie Schneider

-Explore the painted alleys and laneways around Rose Street, eat and drink your way down Brunswick Street and make new additions to your wardrobe on Gertrude Street.
+Fitzroy is truly one of Australia's hippest neighbourhoods.
+In this trendy suburb of Melbourne, explore the painted alleys and laneways around Rose Street, eat and drink your way down Brunswick Street and make new additions to your wardrobe on Gertrude Street.

 - Sample Australian local spirits and specialty coffee